Tiendil/tiendil-org-content/content/posts/2024-024-top-llm-frameworks-may-not-be-as-reliable-as-you-may-think/en.md

 - We import the Google client lib.
 - **We call the global initialization method** of the client — set the default API key for all API calls.

-I want to emphasize that `genai.configure(...)` by the logic of the call (we call an singleton entity from the base module of the library) cannot have any other logic than overwriting global settings.
+I want to emphasize that `genai.configure(...)`, by the logic of the call (we call a singleton entity from the base module of the library), cannot have any logic other than overwriting global settings.

 Here is the code with potential bugs in other projects: